 - Understand your competitive advantages: Can you cast further?
 Do you have custom-made lures?
 Are you more patient?
 Are you an earlier riser?

-It’s this same sort of knowledge of your ideal clients, your competitors and yourself that provides the foundation for any good bid strategy.
-Armed with this, you can disregard the opportunities that aren’t a great fit and, instead, focus your resources and energy toward bids that have a much higher probability of success.
+It’s this knowledge of your ideal clients, your competitors and yourself that provides the foundation for any good bid strategy.
+Armed with this, you can disregard the opportunities that aren’t a great fit and instead focus your resources and energy on bids that have a higher probability of success.

-- Implement this checklist to filter “good” opportunities from the “just okays”, to arrive at a clear bid/no-bid decision for each one.
+- Use this checklist to filter the good opportunities from the average ones, in order to arrive at a clear bid/no-bid decision for each one

 - Remember, if it’s not “hell yes!”, then it’s “hell no!”

 Master the tender writing process and improve your win rate by attending a tender response workshop!

 Our Tendering Survival Guide provides a clear strategy to help you out-perform your competition.